midonet/midonet/docs/midolman-flow-invalidation.md

 Invalidation is triggered by:
 - changes in the configuration
 - changes in the RoutingTable

-#### VirtualToPhysicalMapper
-Invalidation is triggered by:
-- changes in the PortSet

 #### PortManager
 Invalidation is triggered by: